emacsmirror/brf/README.md

 ![img](https://bitbucket.org/MikeWoolley/brf-mode/raw/master/images/BRIEF-Screenshot.png "Screenshot of the original BRIEF")

 -   Inclusive Mark (Alt-m)

-"Inclusive" character marking in Brief includes the character under the cursor, whereas in Brf-Mode (and Emacs in general) the marked region stops on the character before the cursor.
-This behaviour is actually Brief's "Non-inclusive Mark" and is the only kind supported in Brf-Mode.
-I don't think it makes any practical difference and so "Inclusive Mark" has not been implemented in Brf-Mode.
+    "Inclusive" character marking in Brief includes the character under the cursor, whereas in Brf-mode (and Emacs in general) the marked region stops on the character before the cursor.
+This behaviour is actually Brief's "Non-inclusive Mark" and is the only kind supported in Brf-mode.
+I don't think it makes any practical difference and so "Inclusive Mark" has not been implemented in Brf-mode.

 -   Window Resizing (F2)

     When resizing a window in Brief, the user has to hit Enter to end resizing and all other keys are ignored.
-In Brf-Mode, any key or click that is not a cursor key ends resizing, which I personally think is better.
+In Brf-mode, any key or click that is not a cursor key ends resizing, which I personally think is better.

 ## Known Issues